gitter-badger/luda/site/html/_elements/button.md

 ---
 title: Button
-description: Buttons can be created easly by Luda CSS calsses in various styles, sizes, actions and more.
+description: Buttons may be the most widely used elements in web applications.
+Let's have a look at how to create buttons with different styles, functions and states in Luda.
 ---

 ## Button Styles
+To create a button, add the `.btn` class and button style classes to a `<button>` element.
+Let's preview the button styles through below examples.

-### Solid Button
+### Solid Buttons
-Add the class `.btn.btn-<color>` to create solid buttons.
+Add the `.btn-*` classes to style buttons with solid backgrounds.
 {% capture solid_button %}
 <button class="btn btn-primary">Primary</button>
 <button class="btn btn-secondary">Secondary</button>